 If you need to edit photo brightness, color, etc. you can do that with Canva.
 You can also add text or apply a filter.
 If you need stock photos, Canva has a lot of good free ones to choose from, as well as some paid options for only $1 each, which is a great price for stock photos.

 Canva lets you save your images as JPG, PGN, or PDF files.
-You don't have a lot of control over the save settings, so if you need very specific file sizes, or resolution, for example, craft show applications can stipulate these specifications, then you might find Canva doesn't give you the control you need, and you'll want to use a different tool for that kind of job.
+You don't have a lot of control over the save settings, so if you need very specific file sizes, or resolution, for example, craft show applications can stipulate these specifications, then you'll probably find Canva doesn't give you the control you need, and you'll want to use a different tool for that kind of job.

 PicMonkey is another browser-based photo editor.
 Browser-based means you use the tool on the company's website; you don't have to download software to your computer.

 PicMonkey doesn't have the social image size presets that Canva has, so you'll have to keep track of that yourself if you use PicMonkey for editing social media images.
-Also, the free version of PicMonkey doesn't allow you to save a working file that you can go back and edit later.
+Also, the free version of PicMonkey doesn't allow you to save a working file to go back and edit later.
 You need to do all of your work in one session.